Our Staff

 Strategic Implementation + Email Manager

-On a mission to only work with entities that serve others, Melissa is excited to bring a vast professional background to NMFA and use her skills to help spread the word about NMFAs programs to military families in need.
-Melissa is also co-owner of an End of Life support business that helps the dying and grieving process loss and transition.
-When she’s not working, Melissa enjoys gaming with her husband, unnecessarily rearranging the house with her kiddo, playing her crystal singing bowls and sitting in sun beams.
+On a mission to only work with entities that serve others, Melissa brings a vast professional background to NMFA and uses her skills to help spread the word about NMFAs programs to military families in need.
+Melissa is also co-owner of an grief support not-for-profit that helps people process loss and transition.
+When she’s not working, Melissa enjoys gamin, trips to Disney World, reading and sitting in sun beams.

 Enas Osman